 What Types of Damages Can I Recover After a Car Accident?

 Damages refer to the losses—financial, physical, and emotional—that a victim might incur as a result of an accident and resulting injury.
-Florida, like most states, broadly divides damages into two categories: compensatory and punitive damages, both of which are discussed below.
+Florida, like most states, broadly divides damages into two categories: compensatory and punitive damages

 Tangible losses that might be included in court-awarded compensatory damages include the following: